tic30/react-ocr/README.md

 You can adjust font size, line height etc. to make your words look better.

 Step4: Do subarray search of the search term(string to array split by space) on the flattened array of word objects.
+Highlight the words found by conditionally set CSS background.

+### Some final thoughts

-You may find a more efficient way than my solution.
-Highlight the words found.
+1. You may find a more efficient way than my solution to do subarray search.
+2. I found it challenging to align the text perfectly.

+    - No font information
+    - The `bbox` boundaries match the original text boundaries without tolerance for the ascender/decender of the letters.

+    If you have better luch, with Tesseract or with something else, let me know!